('🇵🇹', '🇵🇹')

 flag (cc)

-Get the flag emoji of a country using its 2 (or three)-letter code.
+*Get the flag emoji of a country using various identifiers.

 Get some country flags